banisterious/obsidian-canvas-roots/wiki-content/Roadmap.md

 | `display_name` | `fc-display-name` |

 **Settings:**
-- `calendariumIntegration`: off / read-only / bidirectional
+- `calendariumIntegration`: off / read-only (bidirectional planned for Phase 3)
-- `calendariumDefaultCalendar`: Which calendar to use when creating events
-- `syncCalendariumEvents`: Whether to show Calendarium events on timelines

 **API Integration:** Uses `window.Calendarium` global when available, with graceful fallback when Calendarium is not installed.